Personal Injury and Wrongful Death Lawyers for Pullman and All of Whitman County

 Fatal accidents and catastrophic injuries can strike as suddenly and mercilessly as a drunken driver or a stroke caused by a defective drug.
 The tragedy is often multidimensional – pain and suffering combined with shock and grief can make it difficult for you to perform even ordinary tasks, much less deal with the financial pressures you are likely to face when astronomical medical bills coincide with lost work time.
 If the accident was someone else’s fault, you will also face the difficulty of proving a legal claim against the responsible party in order to get your bills paid.
 No one should have to go through all of this alone.

 Fortunately, you don’t have to.
-At Brett McCandlis Brown, PLLC, it is our mission to assist you by handling your financial and legal matters so that you can fully concentrate on your physical and emotional recovery.
+It is our mission to assist you by handling your financial and legal matters so that you can fully concentrate on your physical and emotional recovery.
 Our stellar track record in Washington personal injury and wrongful death claims ensures that you will be represented by the best available professionals.
 Call us today at 1-800-925-1875, or fill out our online contact form (scroll down to the bottom of any page of our website), so that we can get the process started with a free initial consultation.

 Frequently Asked Questions (FAQs)